Teckinfor/MySecureIDS/README.md

 ## Compile command
 > gcc main.c populate.c rules.c protocol.c -o msids -lpcap -Wall

+## How it works ?
+To see all feature available, just do
+> sudo ./msids -h
+(msids needs to be executed with root permissions)

 ## How ids.rules works
 You can choose another file than ids.rules, but the rules have to be written in the same way.\
 There are 2 actions possible with msids : alert & save\